-Paddle board yoga takes place during the summer months on a Wednesday and Thursday at Kingston Maurward College.
-It’s a peaceful spot for practicing your downward dog as the swans gracefully swim by.
+Paddleboard yoga takes place during the summer months on a Wednesday and Thursday at Kingston Maurward College.
+It’s a peaceful spot for practising your downward dog as the swans gracefully swim by.

 Top tip: It’s a private lake, so make sure you book a slot onto Jez’s classes.
 Search for Helios Colour Yoga on Facebook to book a session.

 Rating: Even if you haven’t tried yoga or paddle boarded before, beginners will be in safe hands with Jez.